sjmarsh/spare-parts-angular/README.md

 - Angular Material
 - NgRx

-** Remeber to setup local dev certificates in a \certs folder using "mkcert localhost" command.
+** If starting in a new dev environment remeber to setup local dev certificates in a \certs folder using "mkcert localhost" command.

+## Outstanding Tasks (TODO):
+###  - Part Search
+ - Fields Chips not disabled for fields that have been used in the filters.
+ - Fields Chips check marks are not working as expected.
+Need to override out-of-the-box behaviour.
+ - Search Results Grid should have expanders to reveal Part Attributes (if they exist for the part).
+ - Improve Test Coverage.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --ssl --open` for a dev server.
+This should automatically launch the app in the default browser (with `https://localhost:4200/`).
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding